hyj1991/easy-monitor/README_EN.md

 app.listen(8082);
 ```

-In this example, log level setted to 3, monitor http server port changed to 8888, also set own filtering rule and simply authentication rule.
+In this example, log level setted to be 3, monitor http server port changed to be 8888, we also set our own filtering rule and simply authentication rule.

 More, ```/hello``` setted being blocking after 300ms, you can open ```http://127.0.0.1:8888``` to visit ```Easy-Monitor``` home page, to click the project name or pid, then it will do cpu profiling, meanwhile you can visit ```http://127.0.0.1:8082/hello``` ceaselessly.